 Crazy Days at the Beach

 The beach life of Tel Aviv reminded us a bit of Rio, at least during the weekend.
 Then the main beaches (Jerusalem, Fisherman, Bograshov) are full of people and there are so many activities going on from beach tennis to volleyball to skateboarding.
+The field of what to do in Tel Aviv is clearly very wide!
 We enjoyed this vibe and all the craziness for a day.
 Then we had a more peaceful experience at the Hilton Beach.

 Evenings Full of Rooftops & Hip Eateries

 The evening during our Tel Aviv Travel, we spent in our chic neighborhood around the Rotshild Avenue.
 It turned out that the streets around our hotel were full of small hip eateries, bars and rooftops.
 A bit more quiet but also a bit more stylish versus the more crowded hoods down by the beach.
 We spend midsummer evening at the small and cozy urban rooftop of the Brown TLV hotel.
 Another boutique hotel, that I can truly recommend.
 Sipping a glass of cava in a comfy lounge bed while listening to the bustling Tel Aviv life, was a perfect start of a long night.